google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 * Run `make presubmit` to lint your code and ensure all tests are passing.

-* Submit the integration code in a GitHub pull request.
+* Submit the integration in a GitHub pull request.